NoLongerBreathedIn/gbcpu/README.md

 It is possible to simultaneously perform an 8-bit write to part of a 16-bit register and a 16-bit write to the entire register.
-Should this happen, the 16-bit write is performed first.
+Should this happen, the 16-bit write is (logically) performed first (all writes happen simultaneously).

 The registers `I`, `F`, and `c` are available to the instruction decoder, as is a seven-bit state it keeps.